 Split framed surfaces are a convenient model for the free operad on the $\fS$-graded space underlying $\t{Fr}_\partial$ (the source of the free-forgetful adjunction map), as we now explain.
 Write

 for the moduli space of all split surface structures $S$ on $\Sigma$ with $k$ unordered interior seams such that the dual graph $\Gamma_{\Sigma,S}$ is a tree.
 Further denote

 and

-for any labeled tree $\Gamma$ \emph{without planar structure}.
+for any labeled tree $\Gamma$.
 We call these moduli spaces of split surface structures \emph{tree-like}.

-\begin{remark} In the notation $\t{Split}^{\t{tree}}_\Gamma$ we think of $\Gamma$ as being a tree with no distinguished planar structure.
-Equivalently, we can upgrade $\Gamma$ by endowing it with a planar structure and then quotient out by the corresponding equivalence relation as in~\S\ref{sec:free_operad_functor}.
-See also Remark~\ref{rmk:planar-vs-nonplanar}. \end{remark}

-Let $\tau$ be a labeled tree of operations from which we discard the planar structure.
-We denote by $[\tau]$ its isomorphism class with respect to the isomorphism relation described in~\S\ref{sec:operad_of_labeled_rooted_trees}.
+Let $\tau$ be a labeled tree of operations and let $[\tau]$ be its isomorphism class with respect to the isomorphism relation described in~\S\ref{sec:operad_of_labeled_rooted_trees}.
 Recall that, for any operad $O$, the free operad $\t{Free}(O)$ has components $\t{Free}_{[\tau]}(O)$ indexed by such isomorphism classes.

-\begin{lemma} Let $\tau$ be a labeled tree of operations from which we discard the planar structure.
+\begin{lemma} Let $\tau$ be a labeled tree of operations.
 We have a canonical homeomorphism

 \end{lemma}